ekossomaliva/temperature/README.md

 # temperature
-API example for Functions Finance
+Something for Gerry and Felixs